hantsy/spring-reactive-sample/docs/data-neo4j.md

 }
 ```

 A Neo4j entity is annotated with a `@Node`  annotation.

-> We use the `@Data`, `@ToString`, `@Builder` annotations provided in Lombok to erases the tedious methods, such as setters, getters, hashCode, equals, and toString in a POJO class.
+> We used the `@Data`, `@ToString`, `@Builder` annotations provided in Lombok to erases the tedious methods, such as setters, getters, hashCode, equals, and toString in a POJO class.

 Create a `Repository` for the  `Post` entity.